-Each student has an assigned counselor to provide academic and personal services for education-related issues.
-One guidance counselor has been assigned to each grade level and will "loop" with these students for their entire middle school career.
+Each student has an assigned school counselor to provide academic and personal services for educationrelated issues.
+One counselor has been assigned to each grade level and will "loop" with these students for their entire middle school career.

-For the 2016-2017 school year, Mrs. Dougherty is assigned to 6th grade, Mr. Heinly to 7th grade and Ms. Tenbus to 8th grade.

-The guidance service is designed to give systematic aid to pupils in making adjustments to the type of problems, which they must meet: health, education, vocational, social, civic, moral and personal.
+For the 2020-2021 school year, Ms. Tenbus is assigned to 6th grade, Mrs. Dougherty is assigned to 7th grade, and Mr. Heinly to 8th grade.
+The school counseling service is designed to give systematic aid to pupils in adjusting the type of problems, which they must meet: health, education, vocational, social, civic, moral and personal.
 Whatever your questions, the counselors will be glad to discuss them confidentially.

-Parents should call the Guidance Office, 226-4557 x3055, to make an appointment with the appropriate counselor.
+Parents should call the School Counseling Office, (570) 226-4557 x3055, to make an appointment with the appropriate counselor.
 If they wish to talk to any teacher it can be arranged at the time the appointment is made.
-It is the desire of the school to help the pupil understand his/herself as an individual and as a member of society, and enable him/her to make the most progress that his/her ability will permit.
+It is the desire of the school to help the pupil understand him/herself as an individual and as a member of society and enable him/her to make the most progress that his/her ability will permit.

-The Guidance Staff is responsible for a large number of widely diversified activities all of which have a common goal: to assist all students in obtaining the educational background necessary for future success in life.
-W.A.M.S. guidance personnel counsel individual students with educational and personal concerns; interpret standardized test results to students and parents; schedule students for classes; process student enrollments and withdrawals.
-In addition, the Guidance Department works in concert with referral agencies such as Mental Health/Mental Retardation and drug and alcohol treatment programs.
+The School Counselor Staff is responsible for a large number of widely diversified activities all of which have a common goal: to assist all students in obtaining the educational background necessary for future success in life.
+Middle school counselor personnel advise individual students with educational and personal concerns; interpret standardized test results to students and parents; schedule students for classes; process student enrollments and withdrawals.
+In addition, the School Counseling Department works in concert with referral agencies such as Mental Health and drug and alcohol treatment programs.

-Students are not permitted to go to the Guidance Office during a scheduled class except in an emergency.
+Students are not permitted to go to the School Counseling Office during a scheduled class except in an emergency.

-School Resource Officer (SRO)
+School Police Officers (SPOs)

-To maintain the safety and order of district buildings, SROs are assigned to each building, and are therefore, considered a part of the school faculty.
-Students and parents should anticipate SROs to interact with the student body on a daily basis.
-SROs will implement the SRO Triad, including law enforcement, teacher/guest instructor, and informal counselor.
+To maintain the safety and order of district buildings, SPOs are assigned to each building, and are therefore, considered a part of the school faculty.
+Students and parents should anticipate SPOs to interact with the student body on a daily basis.
+SPOs will implement the SPO Triad, including law enforcement, teacher/guest instructor, and informal counselor.

-Student Assistance Program
+Student Assistance Program (SAP)

-The Student Assistance Program of Wallenpaupack Area Middle School provides ways for educators to identify and help students who have serious problems that interfere with their achieving success in school.
+The Student Assistance Program of Wallenpaupack Area Middle School (WAMS) provides ways for educators to identify and help students who have serious problems that interfere with their achieving success in school.
 This support system is not a treatment program.
 Rather, its purposes are to recognize students in crisis, provide direction and support for them, refer them to appropriate community agencies or support groups, provide communication lines among teachers, parents and students, create a school environment where all students can learn, and help to assist in minimizing the disruptions in school caused by a student's serious personal crisis.

-The heart of the program is the F.A.M.E.
-Team (Faculty Advisors Maintaining Effectiveness), a core group of school personnel who are specially trained to work with these students to help overcome barriers to education including substance abuse, suicide, anger, child abuse, divorce, pregnancy, eating disorders, etc.
+The heart of the program is a core group of school personnel who are specially trained to work with these students to help overcome barriers to education including substance abuse, suicide, anger, child abuse, divorce, pregnancy, eating disorders, etc.

-If you have a concern about yourself or any other student in Wallenpaupack Area Middle School, you can talk to a member of the F.A.M.E. team.
-The members of the F.A.M.E. team are Mr. Miller, Mrs. Igoe, Mr. Pittsman, Mr. Hannon, Mr. McHugh, Mrs. McCue, Mrs. Olsheski, Mrs. Dougherty, and Mr. Williams.
+If you have a concern about yourself or any other student in WAMS, you can talk to a member of the SAP Team.
+The members of the SAP Team are Dr. Caruso, Mr. Buselli, Mr. Miller, Ms. Igoe, Mr. Pittsman, Mr. Hannon, Mr. McHugh, Mrs. McCue, Mrs. Olsheski, and Mrs. Troop.